Congratulations on your offer of admissions to the Computing and Financial Management (CFM) program!

 It may seem like a good idea to buy your books early but we recommend attending your first day of classes to hear what's required and other options that may be available.

 Visit the online Book Store to find out about your textbooks, store hours, refund policies, book sales and more.

-As a CFM student, you will need take mathematics courses so you need to follow the Faculty of Math calculator requirements.
+As a CFM student, you will need to take mathematics courses so you need to follow the Faculty of Math calculator requirements.